 Benefits of Early Identification

-In considering programs to improve the early identification of disabilities in children, it is not uncommon to hear naysayers remark that given the scarcity of programs for young children with disabilities in Latin America and the Caribbean early identification is best avoided lest it serve only to stigmatize children and traumatize parents.
+In considering programs to improve the early identification of disabilities in children, it is common to hear naysayers remark that given the scarcity of programs for young children with disabilities in Latin America and the Caribbean, early identification is best avoided lest it serve only to stigmatize children and traumatize parents.
 While it is certainly true that most Latin American and Caribbean countries currently do not offer the array of programs with sophisticated curriculum as found in some high-income countries, this attitude of “don’t ask, don’t tell” is not the answer.
 The gains from early identification and intervention of disabilities in young children are well-known whereas omissions can have adverse effects on disability status and long-term development.